Adaptive Compressive Sampling for Mid-infrared Spectroscopic Imaging: INTRODUCTION

-In this paper, we describe an adaptive method to identify the most informative spatial and spectral features given these sampling constraints.
+This paper describes an adaptive method to identify the most informative spatial and spectral features given the O-PTIR sampling constraints.
 We then simulate data acquisition on large FTIR images and reconstruct the resulting hyperspectral image (HSI) using a fast tensor completion algorithm to handle megapixel-scale hyperspectral data.
+This allows us to directly compare our reconstruction results to the underlying ground truth data and validate our algorithm.
 We also demonstrate that the most common metrics used to quantify reconstructed HSI quality are inadequate \textit{in practice}.
-We therefore propose a classification-based metric compatible with FTIR image assessment.
+We, therefore, propose a classification-based metric compatible with FTIR image assessment.